genotrance/px/README.md

 This will not work for the Nuitka binaries so as a fallback, `PX_PASSWORD` can be used instead to set credentials.

+### Client authentication

+Px is useful to authenticate with the upstream proxy server on behalf of clients but it can also authenticate the client that connects to it if needed.
+This can be useful in `gateway` mode where remote clients should log in before accessing the upstream proxy via Px. `BASIC` and `DIGEST` auth are supported, along with `NTLM` and `NEGOTIATE`.

+The client credentials can be different from the upstream proxy credentials or the same if preferred.
+SSPI is also supported on Windows and can be leveraged for only the client or upstream or both.

+Client authentication is turned off by default and can be enabled using `--client-auth`, `PX_CLIENT_AUTH` or `px.ini`.
+Setting the value to `ANYSAFE` is recommended.

+Similar to the upstream proxy, the client username can be configured with `--client-username`, `PX_CLIENT_USERNAME` or `px.ini` The password can be setup in keyring using `PxClient` as the network address name. `PX_CLIENT_PASSWORD` is available for cases where keyring is not available.

+SSPI is enabled by default on Windows and can be disabled with `--client-nosspi`, `PX_CLIENT_NOSSPI` or in `px.ini`.

+Client credentials can be setup in keyring with the command line:

+	px --client-username=domain\username --client-password

+Px only supports one credential for the upstream proxy but can be configured to support multiple client users when keyring is used.
+Each user should be added to keyring with the `PxClient` network address.

+Using an upstream proxy is not required so Px can also be used simply as an authenticating proxy for smaller setups.

 ### Misc

 The configuration file `px.ini` can be created or updated from the command line